Koen-Kraaijveld/SAS-Analysis-BSC/README.md

 The following steps can be followed to ensure that the plugin will be installed and recognized by Understand:

-1. Clone this repository by running the following command
+1. Clone this repository by running the following command:
    1. ```git clone https://github.com/Koen-Kraaijveld/ASMS.git```
-2. Navigate to /plugin-scripts
+2. Navigate to /plugin-scripts.
-3. Copy/cut the ```adaptive_strategies_metric_suite.upy``` file
+3. Copy/cut the ```adaptive_strategies_metric_suite.upy``` file.
-4. Navigate to the directory where Understand is installed
+4. Navigate to the directory where Understand is installed.
-   1. The default directory location is C:/Program Files/SciTools
+   1. The default directory location is C:/Program Files/SciTools.
-5. From there, navigate to /conf/plugin/User/IReport
+5. From there, navigate to /conf/plugin/User/IReport.
-6. Paste the file in this directory
+6. Paste the file in this directory.

 The plugin should now be correctly installed and accessible to Understand.
 To verify, open Understand and open a project.